How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 To get a Class B CLP, you must pass two written tests:

 Crucial Note: Do not skip the Air Brakes test.
-If you do, you will get an "L" restriction, meaning you can only drive small hydraulic-brake rental trucks.
+If you do, you will get an "L" restriction, meaning you can only drive small hydraulic-brake trucks.
 That makes you unemployable for 90% of Class B jobs.
+Practice with our Air Brakes Cheat Sheet.

 Step 2: Complete ELDT Training (Mandatory)

-This is where the rules changed recently.
+This is where the rules changed.
 You used to be able to have your cousin teach you how to drive a dump truck.
 Not anymore.

-Under the Entry-Level Driver Training (ELDT) mandate, you must attend a training provider registered with the FMCSA.
+Under the Entry-Level Driver Training (ELDT) mandate, you must attend a training provider registered with the FMCSA's Training Provider Registry (TPR).
+For a deeper dive into online theory options, see our Online CDL Classes Guide.

 When people ask how do you get a class b cdl license, they often worry about the schooling cost.
 Here is the good news:

-- Shorter Duration: Class B training usually lasts 2 to 3 weeks, compared to 4-6 weeks for Class A.
+- Shorter Duration: Class B training usually lasts 2 to 3 weeks, compared to 4 to 6 weeks for Class A.

 - Less Complex: You don't spend weeks learning to back up an articulated trailer.
 The focus is on driving a long, heavy, rigid vehicle.

-Free Training Hack: School bus companies and city municipalities are desperate for drivers.
-They will often hire you with just a permit (or even without one) and pay for your ELDT training if you sign a contract to work for them.
+School bus companies and city municipalities are desperate for drivers.
+They will often hire you with just a permit (or even without one) and pay for your ELDT training if you sign a contract to work for them for 6 to 12 months.
+Waste Management, Republic Services, and many school districts run these programs.

 Step 3: The 14-Day Wait

 Once you have your CLP in hand, the federal government requires a "cooling off" period.
 You must hold your permit for 14 days before you can take the road skills test.
-Use this time to practice your Pre-Trip Inspection.
+Use this time to practice your Pre-Trip Inspection and familiarize yourself with the vehicle you will test in.

 Step 4: The Skills Test (The Final Exam)